rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >New hook script: hs_invenwield (when causing a critter to wield/unwield an armor or a weapon)
 >Expanded message_str_game script function to support all pro_*.msg files as well
 >ExtraCRC can now accept multiple CRC values
->Merged sfall debugging features into the normal version, thus removing the need of a seperate debugging version for modders
+>Merged sfall debugging features into the normal version, thus removing the need of a separate debugging version for modders
 >Removed the obsolete Jim's damage formula
 >Removed a few options from ddraw.ini that should never be turned off